zamzx/ComfyAdventure/README.md

 Use a better Comfyui workflow for better results - This one uses IPadapters to do the faceswap and dreamshaper was fast enough for my testing purposes, I will be adding Qwen and higher quality image generation models soon.

 I'm uploading this as an example of how to use Comfyui + vision models to build automated prompt workflows.
-Granite3.2 uses tool calls to retrieve stats from the user input.
+Granite3.2-vision uses tool calls to retrieve stats from the user input.

+Check out comfydnd1 working.py for a single file implementation.

+Example : ''' comfydnd1 working.py "description of what you want" /location/to/image'''

 ## ✨ Features